texfaq/texfaq.github.io/FAQ-install-doc.md

 to provide a separate file `package-doc.tex` or even simply `manual.tex`; if the file `package.dtx` doesn't help, simply look around for such alternatives.
-The files are treated in the same way as any ''ordinary'' LaTeX file.
+The files are treated in the same way as any "ordinary" LaTeX file.